senthilaru/springegg/README.md

 Observation:
 ============
-Usually, the AutoWired will happen during instance creation, but here the "request" (Class variable) object is wired properly, for each & every method call..!!
+Usually, the "@AutoWired" will happen during instance creation, but here the "request" (Class variable) object is wired properly, for each & every method call..!!
 All these due to Dynamic Proxy usage by spring framework..